antimof/UxPlay/README.txt

-to new Clients that were inactive when the Server was launched, and an idle Bonjour registration eventually becomes unavailable for new connections (this is a workaround for what may be due to a problem with your DNS-SD or Avahi setup). *This option should **not** be used on macOS, as a window created by GStreamer does not terminate correctly (it causes a segfault) if it is still open when the GStreamer pipeline is closed.*
+to new Clients that were inactive when the Server was launched, and an idle Bonjour registration eventually becomes unavailable for new connections (this is a workaround for what may be due to a problem with your DNS-SD or Avahi setup). *This option is currently disabled in macOS, for the same reason that requires the -nc option*

 Troubleshooting
 ===============